10 Best Gravel Types for Drainage (Pros & Cons)

 8. Crushed Stone #411

-Crushed stone #411 is another very popular crushed stone option that’s quite similar to crushed stone #57.
-In fact, it’s made up of crushed stone #57 mixed with coarse rock dust and small stones known as fines.
+Crushed stone #411 is another popular option similar to crushed stone #57.
+It’s made up of crushed stone #57 mixed with coarse rock dust and small stones known as fines.
 The smaller stones and dust fill in the cracks left by the larger stones, causing them to all compact together and form a tight surface.
 It’s great as a top layer of driveways and other areas that require drainage, though the inclusion of smaller stones and rock dust means it’s not an ideal choice for other layers.
-Luckily, it does tend to be a cheaper option for the top layer than some of the more decorative river rocks and pea gravel.
+Luckily, it is cheaper for the top layer than some of the more decorative river rocks and pea gravel.

 9. Marble Chips